-Ironically, the earliest calculators I can remember seeing (not getting my hands on, because they didn't belong to me) were Texas Instruments.
+Ironically, the earliest calculators I can remember seeing (not getting my hands on, because they didn't belong to me) were Texas Instruments calculators.
 I don't remember a lot about them, but an uncle had given a pair to two of my cousins.
-They took a ton of batteries, had red LEDs for outputs (meaning they glowed in the dark-you could use them in the dark if you memorized the keypad), and they were designed for students because they had a go-back-through-all-your-steps-function-to-see-where-you-done-screwed-up-boy function, which would be a useful feature on modern calculators to learn math, but again, we're not interested in kids actually learning how to think and do something as radical as math.
+They took a ton of batteries, had red LEDs for outputs (meaning they glowed in the dark-you could use them in the dark if you memorized the keypad), and they were designed for students because they had a go-back-through-all-your-steps-function-to-seewhere-you-done-screwed-up-boy function, which would be a useful fea-